What is World Schooling?

 The world is your classroom

 One of the awesome things about world schooling is the world is your classroom.
 Your kids don’t have to sit at a table to learn every single day.
+They will never have to buy research papers to turn into teachers.
 You can pick a museum or a park and teach your kids.
 You can teach your kids while taking a hike.
 There’s no end to what you can teach your own child.